-An owner or operator of a unit that meets the criterion in Table 4 shall install, operate, and maintain in calibration a CEMS, or an equivalent verification system, that complies with Rules 218 and 218.1, or any applicable South Coast AQMD Rule for CEMS certification, operation, monitoring, reporting, and notification.
+An owner or operator of a unit that meets the criterion in Table 4the following equipment shall install, operate, and maintain in calibration a CEMS, or an equivalent verification system, that complies with Rules 218 and 218.1, or any-applicable South Coast AQMD Rule for CEMS certification, operation, monitoring, reporting, and notification.

+TABLE 4

+UNITS REQUIRING CEMS

-TABLE 4 Equipment Type UNITS REQUIRING CEMS Threshold Pollutant(s) Boilers Rated heat input capacity $> 40$ MMBtu/hr and an annual heat input $> 200 \times 10^9$ Btu per year NOx Turbines Output capacity rating ≥ 2.9 MW NOx Engines Capacity rating $\geq 1000$ bhp and operating more than 2 million bhp-hr per calendar year specified as a condition on the engine permit Combined capacity rating $\geq 1500$ bhp and a combined fuel usage of $> 16 \times 10^9$ Btu per year specified as a condition on the engine permits, of engines at the same location $^1$ NOx, CO
+Equipment Type Threshold Pollutant(s)

+Boilers Rated heat input capacity > 40 MMBtu/hr and an annual heat input > 200 x 10 9 Btu per year NOx Turbines Output capacity rating ≥ 2.9 MW NOx Engines Output-Ceapacity rating ≥ 1000 bhp and operating more than 2 million bhp-hr per calendar year specified as a condition on the engine permit Combined output-capacity rating ≥1500 bhp and a combined fuel usage of >16 x 10 9 Btu per year 1 specified as a condition on the engine permits, of engines at the same location 1 NOx, CO

-Effective October 1, 2007, engines located within 75 feet of another engine (measured from engine block to engine block) are considered to be at the same location.
+Effective Engines as of October 1, 2007, engines located within 75 feet of another engine (measured from engine block to engine block) are considered to be at the same location.